 The Swift Creek Landslide

 The Swift Creek Landslide, located on Sumas Mountain in northwest Washington, is actively failing within rocks that contain asbestos.
 The EPA is working with state and local agencies to mitigate the effects of sediments shed from the landslide.
 Dave Tucker, from Western Washington University, has compiled a virtual field trip of this landslide.
-WWU also monitors this slide and you can download time-lapse videos of its movement over the last 2.5 years.
+WWU also monitors this slide.

 Mercury, called quicksilver by miners, is silver to white, and the only metal which is liquid at room temperature.
 It is typically extracted from the mineral cinnabar by heating the crushed ore.